GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is programming.
-If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
+> ### The notions of correctness in mathematics and programs are different.
+A mathematical model must be consistent; it need not match reality (be correct), and it need not be complete (in the formal sense).
+A program model must be consistent; it must match reality; and it must be complete (in the sense that it reacts gracefully to all inputs).
 >
-> ~ *Richard Stallman*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts